sirupsen/napkin-math/README.md

 | {JSON, Protobuf, ..} Serializee (?)    | ?       | ?          | ?      | ?      |
 | Cloud us-east to us-central            | ?       | ?          | ?      | ?      |

 You can run this with `RUSTFLAGS='-C target-cpu=native' cargo run --release -- -h`.
 You won't get the right numbers when you're compiling in debug mode.
 You can help this project by adding new suites and filling out the blanks.

+I am aware of some inefficiencies in this suite.
+I intend to improve my skills in this area, in order to ensure the numbers are the upper-bound of performance you may be able to squeeze out in production.
+I find it highly unlikely any of them will be more than 2-3x off, which shouldn't be a problem for most users.

 ## Cost Numbers